Theodore (Ted) F. Craver, Jr.

 Before joining Edison in 1996, Craver served as executive vice president and corporate treasurer of First Interstate Bancorp from 1991 to 1996.
 In that role, he was responsible for corporate development, treasury, and sales and trading of investment and insurance products.
 While at First Interstate, Craver also served as executive vice president and chief financial officer of the wholesale banking subsidiary from 1986 to 1991.
 Before joining First Interstate, he spent four years with Bankers Trust Company of New York and seven years with Security Pacific National Bank in various capital markets sales and trading capacities.

 Craver is on the Board and serves as Chairman of the Edison Electric Institute, and is on the Board of the Electric Power Research Institute.
-He is a member of the Business Roundtable and serves on the Board of Directors of Health Net, Inc. Craver is also on the Board of Trustees of the Autry National Center and the California Board of Trustees of The Nature Conservancy.
+He is a member of the Business Roundtable and serves on the Board of Directors of Health Net, Inc. Craver is also on the Board of Trustees of the Autry National Center, the California Board of Trustees of The Nature Conservancy, and a Board member of the National Museum of American History.

 Craver earned an MBA and a bachelor’s degree in economics and international relations from the University of Southern California.